An Alternative Story about the Success of Digital Music

 Many consider digital music a success.
 But, looking back at the history of an older music technology – the CD – should make us pause.
 The CD was invented in 1982 and made its market debut the same year with Billy Joel’s album 52nd Street.
 It was adopted quickly and in 1987 surpassed the sales of vinyl records.
 Digital music, on the hand, suffered a different fate

 Digital music technology was invented in the early 1980s.
 Several advances enhanced its marketability.
 The latest steps occurred in 1998 when Napster added the distribution advantage through file sharing and a fully functional MP3 player allowing portability was released.
 But, surprisingly, a decade later, the latest available music sales statistics show that in 2008 CD sales still compromised 77.8% of music sales, while digital music sales comprised only 12.8%.
+DJ’s would walk into the club with their dj handbags with all of their music in and play from there but nowadays this isn’t as popular as it use it be.

 This delayed adoption of digital music is perplexing given the overwhelming advantages of digital music over CDs.
 One factor that doubtless affected the sales of digital music is downloading from file sharing networks.
 But, I would like to offer another explanation.
 I believe that copyright enforcement particularly through technological measures — use of digital rights management systems (DRM) – played a role in delaying the adoption of digital music.
 DRM limit interoperability between digital music devices and music tracks.
 For example, Apple, the owner of the leading digital music device iPod, refused to license its Fairplay DRM system to competitors.
 The result was that music purchased from iTunes and protected by Fairplay could only be played on iPods and other Apple devices.
 Surveys showed that DRM’s effect on interoperability frustrated consumers digital music experience and that consumers were more likely to purchase digital music if DRMs will be removed.